 Content Mapping: How B2B Teams Align Content to the Buyer's Journey

 Content mapping is the strategic process of aligning specific content assets to buyer personas at distinct stages of the purchase journey.
 The goal: deliver the right content to the right buyer at the right time.
-This means matching blog posts, case studies, demos, and other assets to the questions prospects ask as they move from problem awareness to vendor selection.
+In B2B content mapping marketing, the goal is to match blog posts, case studies, demos, and other assets to the questions prospects ask as they move from problem awareness to vendor selection.

 At its core, content mapping connects buyer personas and buyer's journey stages to specific content assets.
-It's the tactical layer that ensures each touchpoint in the customer lifecycle delivers relevant value.
+It is the tactical layer that ensures each touchpoint in the customer lifecycle delivers relevant value.

-Think of content strategy as the blueprint and content mapping as the construction plan that shows where each piece fits.
+Think of content strategy as the blueprint and mapping in content marketing as the construction plan that shows where each piece fits.

 A content map is the actual document or framework that visualizes your content mapping.
-It's typically a spreadsheet, matrix, or visual diagram that shows how content aligns to personas and journey stages.
+It is typically a spreadsheet, matrix, or visual diagram that shows how content aligns to personas and journey stages.

 Most content maps include these core elements: